kingparra/hpfp/08_-_recursion/notes.rst

 An example of how ``factorial 4`` evaluates::

   factorial 0 = 1
   factorial n = n * factorial (n - 1)

-  -- The ==> symbol represents a new step in the reduction process.
-Each call of -- ⧼factorial arg⧽ is replaced with its definition, where ⧼n⧽ is replaced by -- the current argument.
+  -- The ==> symbol indicates a new step in the reduction process.
+Each call of -- ⧼factorial arg⧽ is replaced with its definition, where ⧼n⧽ has been replaced -- by the current argument.

   factorial 4 ==> 4 * factorial (4 - 1)
               ==>     (4 - 1) * factorial ((4 - 1) - 1)